-Thousands of individuals have filed product liability lawsuits against the company.
+More than 48,600 people have filed product liability lawsuits against the company.
 These lawsuits allege that Monsanto knew about these dangers but failed to warn consumers.
-One of those lawsuits has already been successful.
-In 2018, Monsanto was ordered to pay $289 million in damages to four separate plaintiffs.
+Several of those lawsuits has already been successful.
+To date, juries have ordered Bayer to pay more than $2.369 Billion in damages to four separate plaintiffs.
 Note, those awards have been reduced and are still under appeal.

 Have you developed non-Hodgkin Lymphoma after being exposed to Roundup weed killer?
 Contact Rosen Injury Lawyers to learn about your legal options.
 You may have the right to file a Roundup weed killer lawsuit to recover compensation for your injuries.
 Our attorneys can help you fight for the money you deserve.
 Call our law firm today to complete your free consultation.

 - 1 Why Are People Filing Monsanto Roundup Lawsuits?

 - 2 What is Roundup Weed Killer?

 - 3 Why is Roundup Weed Killer Dangerous?

 - 4 Glyphosate Linked to Increased Risk of Cancer

 - 5 What is non-Hodgkin Lymphoma?

 - 6 What Are the Signs and Symptoms of non-Hodgkin Lymphoma?

 - 7 How Could I Have Been Exposed to Roundup or Glyphosate?